A green data centres industry would unlock new infrastructure and create jobs.

-Writing at the New Zealand Herald, Warehouse founder Sir Stephen Tindall makes the case for building a clean, green data centre hub in this country: The green, high tech opportunity NZ can’t afford to miss.
+Writing at the New Zealand Herald, Warehouse founder Sir Stephen Tindall makes the case for building clean, green data centres in this country: The green, high tech opportunity NZ can’t afford to miss.

 New Zealand has the opportunity to develop a green data centre industry that serves not only New Zealand government and corporate clients, but could position our country as the leading provider of green data centres to the Asia-Pacific region, much like Scandinavia has done for Europe.